 Is Dartmouth test optional?
 Due to the ongoing COVID-19 pandemic, Dartmouth College has decided to extend its test-optional admission policy through the 2022-23 application cycle.
 This decision comes at a time when the high school class of 2023 is beginning the process of searching for colleges.
 During the pandemic, College Board and ACT continue to recommend “flexibility” in standardized testing requirements; Dartmouth’s extended policy pause is in line with this recommendation.

 A lack of universal access to SAT and ACT test administrations around the world was taken into consideration when the initial pause in Dartmouth’s testing requirement was implemented two years ago.
 This was done in anticipation of the pandemic reaching its peak during the summer of 2020.

 Sadly, that scenario is still playing out more often than not.
 It is not the right time to bring back the testing requirement, despite the fact that standardized testing provides a helpful statistical context in our holistic evaluation of a student’s academic record and in Dartmouth’s assessment of a student’s preparation for the rigorous curriculum it offers.
 The current reality that we are facing in terms of public health is reflected in Dartmouth’s requirements, priorities, and primary focus.

 Following the announcement that the testing policy will be put on hold in 2020 and 2021, it will be up to each individual student to decide whether or not to include their test scores.
 That decision regarding the submission will be honored without any bias or consideration at Dartmouth.
-Whether is Dartmouth test optional or not, instead of focusing on what is absent from the file, we will evaluate each application based on the information that is currently present within it.
+Since we already know why is Dartmouth test optional, instead of focusing on what is absent from the file, they will evaluate each application based on the information that is currently present within it.